VVS Laxman: Early years (1996–2000)

 Laxman made his Test debut in 1996 against South Africa at Ahmedabad, scoring a fifty in the second innings of the match.
 In the second game at Kolkata, he scored 14 and 1.
 He played just one Test in the South African tour the following month and was unable to cement his place in a star-studded Indian middle order.
 Instead, he was asked to open the innings, starting in West Indies in 1997.
 At Kingston, he scored 64 in his first innings as opener.
 However, he averaged only 28 in that series playing as an opener.
 But intermittently continued in this role for nearly three years, but without any consistent success.
 In 1998 at Calcutta, he scored 95 against Australia opening the innings with Navjot Sidhu who scored 97.
 India went on to win the match by an innings and 219 runs.
 Though he was selected in the Test squad that toured New Zealand in 1998, he did not get to play a single game as Ajay Jadeja was preferred over Laxman to open the innings with Sidhu.
 Laxman scored a duck on his ODI debut against Zimbabwe in the Pepsi Tri-Series in 1998.
 He had a horrible run in the ODIs in 1998 which resulted in him getting dropped from the ODI team for more than a year.
 Against Pakistan in 1999, he scored just 66 runs from two Tests, averaging a modest 16.
 In the first match of the Asian Test Championship later that year, Laxman scored 67 against Pakistan, but failed to score consistently, before getting dropped from the Test team as well.

 Laxman returned to playing first-class cricket in 1999 to regain his place in the national team.
 In the 1999–2000 season of Ranji Trophy, he broke the record for most runs in a Ranji season when he made 1415 runs, at an average of 108, in just 9 matches notching up eight hundreds – a record that still remains intact.
 His performance was rewarded when, in January 2000, he was recalled in the Indian squad for the Australian tour.
 He scored 167 in the third and final Test match at Sydney when the rest of the batsmen struggled to cope with Glenn McGrath's destructive bowling, a rare high point for India in an otherwise disastrous tour.
 Despite this success against an attack containing both McGrath and Shane Warne, Laxman apparently decided that he would return to domestic cricket, rather than continue playing as opener, a role which he believed did not suit him.
 As a result, Laxman was out of the Test team for nearly a year.
-He was recalled in late 2000, and also found a spot in the side for the home series against Australia in 2001.
+He was recalled in late 2000, and also found a spot in the team for the home series against Australia in 2001.